dcgale/dcgale/README.md

 Hello!

 I am an artist & developer with a degree in music technologies & algorithmic composition.
+I love working with real-time data.
 My love for code comes from the ways it can build tools to extend creativity and art-making.

 #### _Languages of Focus_
-- Rust: I am currently learning Rust and building my first project (a simple realtime audio analysis tool that I might ship to VST).
+- Rust: I am currently learning Rust and building my first project (a real-time audio analyzer/classifier tool that I will eventually ship to VST).
 - Python: The language I know with the most proficiency.

 ###### Use-case specific:
 - Max: The programming language I have been using the longest.
-  By proxy of its APIs, Max has also taught me some vanilla JS and C over the years.
+By proxy of its APIs, Max has also taught me some JS and C over the years.
 - Faust: A wonderful high-level language and S2S compiler for specific DSP applications.

 #### _Interests_
-- DSP & real-time data
+- DSP & time-series data
 - machine learning & ops
 - UI & UX design